 Six Steps into Higher Education

 University can be a brilliant experience, a chance to make lifelong friends, learn new skills and be the pathway into a new and exciting career.
 It can also seem quite a daunting task to undertake, where do you start?
-Luckily, we are here to help with this helpful ‘Six steps into Higher Education Guide in the sections below which covers everything you need to continue your educational journey.
+Don’t worry, we are here to help!
+Our handy ‘Six Steps into Higher Education’ guide covers everything you need to continue your educational journey.

-This guidance has been adapted from a project funded grant from DfE to National Sensory Impairment Partnership (NatSIP) to provide specialist information, advice, support and training to improve outcomes for young people with sensory impairments.
+This guidance has been adapted from a project funded grant from the Department for Education to National Sensory Impairment Partnership (NatSIP) to provide specialist information, advice, support and training to improve outcomes for young people with sensory impairments.
 The original guidance was hosted by RNIB.

 Share this page